Rent bidding

 • put a property up for rent auction

-• proactively tell rental applicants to offer over the advertised rental price and encourage them to outbid each other.
+• proactively tell rental applicants to offer over the advertised rental price and encourage them to outbid each other or accept offers of higher amounts over the advertised rental price.

 A customer who believes that rent bidding has taken place can contact the RTA for advice and request an investigation